-Both NestJS and Hapi are Node.js frameworks, which is why many developers question which to use in their project.
-The two frameworks have a lot of noticeable differences, one of the most significant being NestJS’ built-in support for TypeScript.
+Both NestJS and Hapi are Node.js frameworks, which is why many developers question which to use in their projects.
+The two frameworks have a lot of noticeable differences, one of the most significant being NestJS’ inbuilt support for TypeScript.

 In addition, NestJS combines elements of object-oriented programming, functional programming, and functional reactive programming.
 Hapi and NestJS have several other key differences, which we’ll discuss throughout this tutorial.
 Let’s get started!

 NestJS uses strong HTTP server frameworks like Express and Fastify that provide a degree of abstraction over major Node.js frameworks.
 But, they also expose their APIs to the developer directly, allowing developers to use the plethora of third-party modules available for the underlying platform.